FI-modules and stability for representations of symmetric groups: Introduction

-to simultaneously describe $H^2(\Conf_n(\R^2);\Q)$ for \emph{all} $n\geq 0$ (see \S\ref{section:basic:definitions} for notation, and \S3.1 for the proof).
-One appealing feature here is that the ``instability'' of the sequence $H^2(\Conf_n(\R^2);\Q)$, meaning the qualitatively different descriptions that are necessary for $n<7$, is already encoded in the right-hand side of \eqref{eq:h2conf1}.
+to simultaneously describe $H^2(\Conf_n(\R^2);\Q)$ for \emph{all} $n\geq 0$ (see \S\ref{sec:free} for notation, and \S\ref{section:configspaces} for the proof).
+One appealing feature here is that even the ``unstable'' portions of the sequence $H^2(\Conf_n(\R^2);\Q)$, meaning the qualitatively different descriptions that are necessary for $n<7$, are already encoded in the right-hand side of \eqref{eq:h2conf1}.
 Based on computer calculations, John Wiltshire-Gordon (personal communication) has formulated a precise conjecture for the decomposition of $H^i(\Conf(\R^2);\Q)$ as in \eqref{eq:h2conf1} for all $i\geq 0$.
 Our results give a decomposition as in \eqref{eq:h2conf1} with $\R^2$ replaced by any open manifold, but we do not in general know the right-hand side explicitly.

-\para{FI-modules for other groups} The theory of representation stability developed in \cite{CF} applies not only to representations of $S_n$, but also to families such as $\GL_n\Q$, $\Sp_{2n}\Q$, and hyperoctahedral groups.
-Similarly, we extend the framework of FI-modules to algebraic and arithmetic groups in \cite{CEF}, and Wilson extends it to all classical families of Weyl groups in \cite{Wi2}.

-\para{Relation with other work} We record here some areas of overlap between the material in this paper and the work of others.
+\para{Relation with other work} We record here some relationships between the material in this paper and the work of others, both before and after this paper was first posted.